 NASCAR drivers spend a lot of their time traveling and racing.
 You may be curious as to where they stay, whether they travel with their team, and when they get to go home.
 Below, we go into more detail about the life of NASCAR drivers traveling between races.

 NASCAR drivers get to races by flying.
 Flying rather than driving to each race is faster and allows drivers to have more time at home with their families.
-The additional time is also spent for drivers to mentally and physically prepare for their next event.
+The additional time is also used by drivers to mentally and physically prepare for their next race.

 A typical week for a NASCAR driver may begin the minute their race ends as they collaborate with their team over how the previous event went.
 Professional athletes, like NASCAR drivers, often work 50 to 60-hour weeks, especially long weeks when traveling in-season.